Graduate Course Catalog

 In the practice of International Relations there is an interdependancy between diplomacy as the procedural tool-box for the application and execution of policy decisions and International Law as the behavioral guidelines for international policy-making.
 International Law serves as the language for diplomacy to justify policy decisions.

 The knowledge of basic legal concepts is essential for anyone working in or studying the field of international relations and diplomacy.
-The student will learn about the creation of International Public Law through treaties, customs and general principles.
-Particular importance will be given to the formation of these sources, showing how treaties are negotiated and illustrating some of the problems that written agreements can present, as well as the questions of equity and the impact and significance of unilateral acts on IPL.
-States will be studied on many levels, including defining the term "state", identifying its attributes and determining how its responsibility can be engaged.
-Other actors such as international organizations will also be considered, and individuals as subjects and not only objects of IPL.
-Finally, methods of resolving international conflict will be analyzed from simple informal negotiations to the use of the international court system.
-The possibility, legality and desirability of non-peaceful methods will also be discussed.
+Students learn about the creation of International Public Law through treaties, customs and general principles.
+A particular emphasis is placed on the formation of these sources, showing how treaties are negotiated and illustrating some of the problems that written agreements can present, as well as the questions of equity and the impact and significance of unilateral acts on IPL.

-The aim of this course is to equip future policy makers with the basic analytical tools of macroeconomics, and prepare them to assess some of the economic issues they will encounter in this area.
-Hence, building on the knowledge already acquired by the students, this course will focus on open-economy macroeconomics, with special emphasis on the recent business cycle, current global imbalances, and the exchange rate of the dollar.
+The aim of this course is to equip future policy-makers with the basic analytical tools of macroeconomics, and prepare them to assess some of the economic issues they will encounter in this area.
+Hence, building on the knowledge already acquired by the students, this course focuses on open-economy macroeconomics, with special emphasis on the recent business cycle, current global imbalances, and the exchange rate of the dollar.